-It’s hard to believe that we’re closing in on 2022.
+It’s hard to believe that we’re closing in on a new year.
 But before you start making your New Year’s Eve plans, you might want to do something about the balance in your flexible spending account (FSA).
 Because for most account holders, if you don’t put that cash to use by the new year, you could lose it — and money lost is nothing to celebrate.

 It’s important to note while most FSAs follow the typical calendar year, you should check with your employer to confirm your expiration deadline.
 If it turns out that you don’t have to spend your money by the end of the year, make it a New Year’s resolution to spend it by your deadline!

 For those unfamiliar, an FSA is an employer-sponsored spending account.
 You deposit pre-tax dollars into the account and have it to spend on out-of-pocket healthcare costs like prescriptions, over-the-counter medications, and skincare products.
 It’s similar to a Health Savings Account (HSA), but with a few big differences — primarily, your HSA funds roll over from year to year, so there’s no deadline to spend it all.
 With an FSA, however, most or all of your funds expire when the deadline hits.

 If you have unused cash in your FSA, but you’re not sure if you’ve already missed out on the deadline, make sure to ask your employer about these grace periods:

 - There is an FSA grace period at the end of the year when you can use the unspent money in your flexible spending account.
 The grace period can be a maximum of two and a half months but might be shorter depending on your plan, and any unused FSA balance is lost after the grace period ends.

 - Run-out is a predetermined period during which you can file claims for the previous year.
 For instance, if your run-out period lasts until March 31, you have until that time to file claims for expenses you incurred before Dec.
 31.